 What you can expect

 General anesthesia is typically used during ACL reconstruction, so you'll be comfortable during the procedure.
 ACL reconstruction is usually done through small incisions — one to hold a thin, tube-like video camera (arthroscope) and others to allow surgical instruments access to the joint space.

 Your surgeon will remove your damaged ligament, and then replace it with a segment of tendon.
 This replacement tissue is called a graft and it comes from another part of your knee or a tendon from a deceased donor.

 Your surgeon will drill sockets or tunnels into your thighbone and shinbone to accurately position the graft, which is then secured to your bones with screws or other fixation devices.
 The graft will serve as scaffolding on which new ligament tissue can grow.

 After the procedure

-Successful ACL reconstruction paired with rigorous rehabilitation can restore the stability and function to your knee.
-Within the first few weeks after surgery, you should strive to regain knee range of motion equal to that of your opposite side.
-Athletes often can return to their sports after six to 12 months.
+Successful ACL reconstruction paired with focused rehabilitation can usually restore stability and function to your knee.
+Within the first few weeks after surgery, you should strive to regain a range of motion equal to that of your opposite knee.
+Recovery generally takes about nine months.

 It may take eight to 12 months or more before athletes can return to their sports.